microbit-foundation/dev-docs/hardware/powersupply.md

 ### 3V Ring Powering

 The micro:bit may be powered from the 3V/GND rings on the edge connector.
-There are also two elongated pads on the far right of the back of the PCB that can be used to supply power (e.g. solderable pads for a 2xAAA holder that has wires or pins at one edge).
+There are also two rounded-rectangle pads on the far right of the back of the PCB that can be used to supply power (e.g. solderable pads for a 2xAAA holder that has wires or pins at one edge).
 [The topmost pad is 0V and the bottom most pad is 3V](../../accessories/making-accessories/#battery-pads).

-When powering from the 3V ring or the elongated pads on the PCB, you should take appropriate best practice precautions:
+When powering from the 3V ring or the rounded-rectangle pads on the PCB, you should take appropriate best practice precautions:

 1. Fit an external protection diode (preferably with a low Vf rating) to prevent damage due to the power supply being connected the wrong way round.